Funding Opportunities for CEEH Members

 The CEEH Pilot Research Project Program provides initial support for investigators to establish novel lines of research relevant to the missions of the NIEHS & CEEH.
 The program promotes exploration of possible innovative directions representing a significant departure from on-going funded research for investigators in environmental health sciences.
 Investigators from other areas of focus are also encouraged to apply their expertise to environmental health research.

 CEEH pilot projects have provided data for numerous successful grant applications and resulted in a number of publications.

-Starting in November 2012, the CEEH has set-aside funds available for up to $10,000 in short-term support to help you prepare for a successful resubmission of your grant proposal.
+Starting in November 2014, the CEEH has set-aside funds for three mini pilot grants ($3,000-$5,000 each) for short-term support to help you fulfill pressing research needs.
 In order to qualify, you must:

 - Be a current CEEH member (either EHS Core or CTS);

-- Have been asked by reviewers to gather additional data or further analyze existing data before resubmitting your proposal.
+- Need to gather additional data or further analyze existing data for a proposal;

-If you meet all of these criteria, you are eligible for up to $5,000 in "Mini Pilot" funds and an additional $5,000 in technology access funds that can be used to subsidize staff or instrument time in our Center or other UW Cost Centers.
+If you meet these criteria, you may be eligible for up to $5,000 in “Mini Pilot” funds that can be used to subsidize staff or instrument time in our Center or other UW Cost Centers.

-To apply for a Mini Pilot grant, please submit a copy of your original proposal and pink pages, along with a description of how you plan to address the reviewer comments (maximum 2 pages) and a proposed budget.
-Funds must be used within 6 months of the date of award.
+To apply for a Mini Pilot grant, please submit a summary of your research needs (maximum 2 pages) and a proposed budget.
+An internal CEEH advisory committee will review proposals and funds must be used within 6 months of the date of approval.

 CLICK HERE TO VIEW a flyer for this funding opportunity (PDF, 318 KB).

 Applications and questions should be directed to: Liz Guzy, CEEH Administrator firstname.lastname@example.org, 206-685-5333.